Wolframs-Eschenbach

 Wolframs-Eschenbach, formerly named "Eschenbach" and "Ober-Eschenbach", is a small town, founded in the Middle Ages, which still today preserves architecture about 500 years old.

-In 1917 the town was named after its most famous son, the Minnesinger Wolfram von Eschenbach, who was a medieval poet.
+The town claims that the medieval knight and poet Wolfram von Eschenbach is from it.
+In 1917, the town was named after him, though it is not certain that this is the exact "Eschenbach" which Wolfram came from.
 A notable church is the Liebfrauenmünster (Minster of our Dear Lady).